How to get press coverage for your small business

 Find the journalist or influencer who loves your type of business.
 There’s someone for everyone, so find out who’s covering your industry and note which channels they use.

 Look at the smaller, yet influential media outlets.
 If you get a story in three smaller outlets or blogs it may work more in your favor than getting one big fish.
 Three stories will amount to a lot of social proof that you are newsworthy.
-You might also attract more press with this method because you would’ve shown your credibility to skeptical journalists.
+You might attract more press with this method by laying the groundwork of your credibility as you step up the ladder of high ranking press.

 Listen up and stay tuned, then act fast